Wood-fired Karoo pizza at Café O Prince Albert with Swartberg Mountain views

 The Western Cape produces 93 percent of South Africa’s olive oil, and the farms that make it are spread across three distinct regions — the Cape Winelands (30 to 90 minutes from Cape Town), the Breede River Valley and Route 62 corridor (90 minutes to 3 hours), and the Karoo (4 to 5 hours).
 Each region offers a different experience: quick tastings paired with wine in the Winelands, award-winning estates along the Breede River, and immersive farm-to-table experiences in the Karoo.
 Here are the olive farms worth visiting, organised by route.

 Prince Albert has more restaurants per resident than almost any town in the Western Cape, and each one draws on the same Karoo pantry: slow-roasted lamb, artisan cheeses from Gay’s Guernsey Dairy, cold pressed olive oil from Swartrivier Farm and seasonal produce from the surrounding valley.
-From a six-table kitchen that has served the same menu for 24 years to a working olive farm where lunch comes with mountain views and an olive tasting, here is where to eat in Prince Albert.
+From a six-table kitchen that has served the same menu for 24 years to a working olive farm where lunch comes with mountain views and an olive tasting, here is where to eat in Prince Albert and what each restaurant actually offers in 2026.

-The Swartberg Pass is a 27-kilometre gravel road that climbs 1,000 metres through the Swartberg Mountains, connecting Oudtshoorn to Prince Albert across one of the most dramatic mountain crossings in South Africa.
-Built by Thomas Bain using convict labour between 1881 and 1888, the pass is now a UNESCO World Heritage Site and a national monument.
-Here is everything to know before driving it.
+The Swartberg Pass is a 27-kilometre gravel road that climbs 1,585 metres through one of the most dramatic mountain crossings in South Africa.
+Built by Thomas Bain between 1881 and 1888 and now a UNESCO World Heritage Site, it connects Oudtshoorn to Prince Albert in 1.5 hours of driving.
+This guide covers timing, named stops, vehicle requirements, the Die Hel detour, where to refuel and where to eat at the end of the pass.

 In a region celebrated for lamb and wide open skies, a wood-fired pizza topped with kudu salami is quietly becoming one of the most talked-about dishes in the Karoo.
 At Cafe O on Swartrivier Farm in Prince Albert, it brings together game meat from the veld and artisan food made by hand — a single plate that captures the flavour of the landscape it comes from.